taw00/howto/howto-schedule-cron-jobs-to-run-at-random-intervals.md

 env - `cat ~/cronenv` /bin/sh
 ```

 Now test your commandline.
-Your environment is identical to what cron runs
+Your environment is now identical to cron's.
-within.